phedayat/python-scripts/README.md

 * `graphicalHull.py`: This is the main file that runs a Graham Scan.
 Not to be confused with `main.py`, which is an outdated main file for this project.
 * `point.py`: The class that defines a point.
 * `main.py`: An outdated main file from the beginning of this project.
 Instead of a Graham Scan, `main.py` is attempting to perform a Jarvis March; however, there are problems with it and it doesn't always catch all the points within the convex hull.
 Might return to fix it later.

+### Gram-Schmidt Process

+This project was originally only supposed to compute the result of running the [Gram-Schmidt]() process on a basis.
+It became a fun exercise to visualize not only the projections across varying dimensions of bases, but the error of each approximation of $\sin{x}$.

+The original motivator for this script was a problem from Sheldon Axler's [*Linear Algebra Done Right*]() regarding the minimization of an integral on the interval $[-\pi, \pi]$ by finding a polynomial approximation of $\sin(x)$ of at most degree 5.
+Since we operate in the space of continuous real-valued functions within our interval, our inner product is an integral, and this becomes increasingly tedious to compute.
+It was also because of the inner product space we were working in that I had to use `sympy` to compute the projections.

+Running the script will produce two windows:
+1. The projections of $\sin{x}$ onto polynomial subspaces of varying dimensions. $P_i = \{p(x) | \text{deg}(p) < i\}$ for $i = 2, ...$.
+The maximum is determined by the number of subplots to create
+2. The MSE loss per basis dimension of the projection and $\sin{x}$